Sweet Love of Texas

 Book 4 in the Three Cross Faith Series: Callie Williams is on a paid mission to destroy Three Cross Faith.
 She doesn't want to get the dirt on the group and damage their reputation, but if she doesn't deliver the goods, her boss, Jason, has threatened to kill her, probably before she dies of terminal brain cancer.
 But once she meets Eric Somerset and realizes the town is full of wonderful people, she's up against the clock in more than one way to set things straight.

-Three Cross Faith logo badge
+Three Cross Faith Christian Romances

 Details (E-book):